Vermont Studio Center Church Studios Project Underway!

 Construction is underway on the Vermont Studio Center's (VSC) Church Studios building.
 Located on Main Street in Johnson, Vermont's historic downtown on the Gihon River, the Church Studios project is the second to begin under the VSC Campus Master Plan developed by Cushman Design Group and VSC.

-We are thrilled to share that on September 6, 2017 at the Vermont Governor's awards ceremony for the Agency of Commerce and Community Development's Downtown Tax Credit Program, VSC was awarded $100,000 in tax credits for the Church Studios project.
-Alice Dodge, VSC Grants Coordinator, is interviewed by WCAX in the video below.
+Building on the project's existing momentum, we are thrilled to share that on September 6, 2017 at the Vermont Governor's awards ceremony for the Agency of Commerce and Community Development's Downtown Tax Credit Program, VSC was awarded $100,000 in tax credits for the Church Studios project.

 In June 2016, a fire caused significant damage to the building, as well as destroyed the work and property of several artists.
 With tremendous community support and VSC's commitment to its campus, the Church Studios project became the project next in line for kickoff following the completion of the Kowalsky project.

 One year later, in June 2017, Vermont Studio Center's board of trustees and senior staff took a courageous and intentional step towards the continued enhancement and preservation of VSC's campus and formally approved the Church Studios project.
 In the words of Milford Cushman, CDG President:

 My heart leaps in gratitude for the supporting message that this means,

 My body is comforted knowing, absolutely, that all artists, their family, their friends, their colleagues, their lovers will be able to have access to each other,

 My head is consoled by watching VSC take another mindful and courageous step in her journey towards the preservation of intention, of history and of mission.

 The Church Studios Building at dusk from the South side of Main Street in Johnson, Vermont.